 2—Christmas in Portland on the Rivers with the Christmas Ships

-The ships, all skippered by volunteers, ply the waters according to schedule.
-Families wait patently in the dark and applause breaks out when the Christmas Ships round a bend or float under a bridge to come into sight.
-Light displays move, music plays and the ships bring holiday magic to the rivers.
+The ships, all skippered by volunteers, ply the waters while families wait patiently in the dark and applause breaks out when the Christmas Ships round a bend or float under a bridge to come into sight.
+Light displays move, music plays, and the ships bring holiday magic to the rivers.